IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> field_data_out = dtmm.transfer_field(field_data_in, optical_data, npass = 3, norm = 2)

 The `npass` argument defines number of passes (field transfers).
 You are advised to use odd number of passes when dealing with reflections.
-With odd passes you can inspect any residual back propagating field left in the output field, to make sure that the method has converged.
+With odd passes you can inspect any residual back propagating field left in the output field_data, to make sure that the method has converged.

 In highly reflective media, the solution may not converge.
 You must play with the `norm` argument, which defines how the output field is modified after each even pass.